 FinTechGermany Award Honors Best FinTechs

-Frankfurt Main Finance, Business Angels FrankfurtRheinMain and WM Gruppe (Börsen-Zeitung) will award the FinTechGermany Award Golden Garage this year on April 26, 2017 at 6:30 PM in the Deutsches Filmmuseum in conjunction with the Frankfurt Finance Summit.
+Frankfurt Main Finance, Business Angels FrankfurtRheinMain and WM Gruppe (Börsen-Zeitung) will award the FinTechGermany Award Golden Garage on June 14, 2018 at TechQuartier.
+An open jury session will occur on March 7, 2018 beginning at 11:45 AM in conjunction with WM-Gruppe’s 11th annual Finanzplatztag (Financial Centre Day).

 The renowned prize for entrepreneurs will honor the most promising FinTech, InsurTech, and RegTech companies from the following categories: Seed-/Early Stage, Late Stage, Growth Stage und Foreign New Entrant to Germany.
 The jury, comprised of the Financial Centre’s top actors and FinTech supporters, will award the prizes to the FinTech, InsurTech and RegTech companies whose business models show the most promise for the future success and to add long term value to the marketplace.
 The three most important criteria are financial viability, scalability, and exit-potential.